arcosuc3m/clang-contracts/README.md

 > bodies, default arguments, noexcept-specifiers, and default member initializers, and
 > contract conditions (10.6.11 [dcl.attr.contracts]).
 - Handle inheritance of [[expects]] and [[ensures]] attributes as per the P0542R5 TS.

+Also, these features may be added to improve the quality of the implementation (not required by the TS):
+- Conditional expressions that are part of contract attributes may be assumed to be true, even if the build mode is off (as if `__builtin_assume()` was specified).
+- Static evaluation of contracts (if possible).